GarrettAudet/LinkedInProfileScraper/README.md

 # **LinkedIn Profile Scraper**

 A Chrome extension that automates LinkedIn profile data extraction and generates personalized connection messages using AI.
-This tool is designed to enhance professional networking by providing tailored, conversational connection messages effortlessly.
+This tool provides tailored, conversational connection messages based on professional overlap.

 ## **🚀 Features**
 - **LinkedIn Profile Scraping**: Extracts details such as: